jenkinsci/github-checks-plugin/README.md

 ![Failed Checks](docs/images/failed-checks.png)

 If your Jenkins build failed, a failed check will be published here.
-Then a "Re-run" button will be added automatically by GitHub, by clicking it, you can schedule a new build for the **last** commit of this branch.
+A "Re-run" button will be added automatically by GitHub, by clicking it, you can schedule a new build for the **last** commit of this branch.

 ## Contributing